Arkady23/https.net/README.md

 The number of threads should not be set to the maximum possible.
 The default is 100.
 Watch the log, the last numeric field in each entry shows the number of the running thread.
 Over time, you will understand how many simultaneous threads you have in use.
 This value is probably significantly less than 100.

 The https.net server only supports fast CGI, using a simple script based on quickstart technology.
 A Python example of this script, initcgi.py, is provided in the repository's www folder.
-The script interpreter runs the initcgi script not when a client request is received, but after the next response is sent.
+The server "softly" launches the initCGI script not when a client request arrives, but after sending the next response.
 This initial script can be implemented in most modern interpreted languages.
-This does not apply to prg scripts, for which the VisualFoxPro.Application COM server performs the initCGI role.
+This does not apply to prg scripts, for which the vfoxpro.Engine COM server performs the initCGI role.

 By default, the https.net server will process Visual FoxPro and Python scripts.
 However, in the server settings, you can change the script extension and handler to any other you prefer—the popular PHP or "dotnet fsi," which runs F# scripts with the .fsx extension.